A Day in the Life of an Investment Banking Analyst

 9:00 AM – 10:00 AM – Our investment banking team tells management about the buyers who are interested in them and the meetings we’ve set up.

-I am vaguely listening but also working on a pitch book for an IPO in the background – multi-tasking is easy when all you do is copy and paste Excel into PowerPoint.
 12:30 PM – We send out a draft of the IPO pitch book to 3 Managing Directors who will be at the meeting the next day.
 This is the “final” version, which means that everything will be scrapped and re-done in the next 24 hours.

 12:45 PM – One of the Managing Directors is traveling and has requested a Briefing Book on the company we’re pitching because he doesn’t know anything about it.
 It’s not feasible to FedEx the book because he is 3,000 miles away and needs it ASAP – we need to PDF this bad boy.